 Today’s healthcare services are closely intertwined with technology.
 They leverage mobile video conferencing, artificial intelligence, machine learning, and other advances to provide the best care to patients and help physicians do their job.

 Hence, each time the tech world offers something new, it’s very likely to become one of the latest trends in telehealth.
-In 2020, it was the boom of mobile apps for COVID-19 tracking and remote patient care.
+In 2020, it was the boom of mobile apps for COVID-19 tracking and remote patient care, and remote cardiac monitoring.

 But what does 2021 hold for us?
+Does telemedicine reduce costs?
 Let’s discover telehealth increasing trends in this overview.
 Empeek has prepared the collection of top trends in telemedicine listed in the article about telehealth numbers and facts, the latest trends in the industry, and expert predictions on the future trends in telemedicine.

 Telehealth Trends in Numbers and Facts

 Even though we are hopefully leaving the global pandemic behind, the COVID-19 trends remain powerful.
 An unexpected lack of physicians, excessive load on the healthcare system, social distancing barriers, and the need to consult with doctors remotely have accelerated the adoption of telehealth technology.
 The number of users has rapidly increased with 83% of patients planning to keep using telemedicine solutions after the pandemic.

 Such telemedicine trends and the steady market growth are not surprising.
 As telemedicine solutions become more common, people are also more likely to use them.
 According to the recent report published by Statista, from 61 to 74% of US adults aged 18-54 are very or somewhat willing to use telehealth.
 Up to 16% of them have already tried telehealth services.